sowmya1283/handmadehobbies/README.md

 The option for users to connect with the author via sign up link.
 Wireframes:

-I made wireframes for this project to help me keep my thoughts in place and to avoid any scope creep.
+Wireframes were added to this project to keep my thoughts structured and to avoid any discrepancies from the actual website design.
 Links to the five targeted pages on desktop and mobile platforms are provided below.

 Mobile Wireframes: